Vader-OP/Vader-OP/README.md

 - 🔭 &nbsp; I’m currently learning discord.py
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Currently in IBDP 1 [i.e. 11 Grade] at Ahmedabad International School
+- 🎓 &nbsp; Currently in IBDP 2 [i.e. 12th Grade] at Ahmedabad International School
-- 💼 &nbsp; Bot and Webpage developer, GFX Artist
+- 💼 &nbsp; Bot and Webpage developer, GFX Artist, Gamer
 - 🌱 &nbsp; Enthusiast in Cyber Security, Discord Bots and Artificial Intelligence.
 - ✍️ &nbsp; Watching movies and trying out latest libraries as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.